Shadow docket: Since 2017

 Use of the shadow docket for important rulings has increased precipitously since 2017.
-This coincided with the presidency of Donald Trump, when the Department of Justice sought emergency relief (generally to stay lower court rulings against its executive actions) from the Supreme Court at a far higher rate than had previous administrations, filing 41 emergency applications over Trump's four years in office (by comparison, over the prior 16 years the Obama administration and the Bush administration together filed only eight emergency applications).
+This coincided with the first presidency of Donald Trump, when the Department of Justice sought emergency relief (generally to stay lower court rulings against its executive actions) from the Supreme Court at a far higher rate than had previous administrations, filing 41 emergency applications over Trump's four years in office (by comparison, over the prior 16 years the Obama administration and the Bush administration together filed only eight emergency applications).

-Rulings made by way of the shadow docket during Trump's term included rulings over his travel ban, the diversion of military funds to the construction of a border wall on the U.S.–Mexico border, the prohibition of transgender people from openly serving in the United States military, use of the federal death penalty, and restrictions on asylum seekers from Central America.
+Rulings made by way of the shadow docket during Trump's term included rulings over his travel ban, the diversion of military funds to the construction of the Mexico–United States border wall, the prohibition of transgender people from openly serving in the United States military, use of the federal death penalty, and restrictions on asylum seekers from Central America.
 The Supreme Court granted 28 of the Trump administration's requests; in the 16 years prior, only four were granted.

 Following Trump's departure from office, the Court has made rulings against the Biden administration, putting an end to a federal eviction moratorium and nullifying the White House's attempt to end the Remain in Mexico policy.
 The latter was decided in an order two paragraphs long.
 In September 2021, the shadow docket gained more prominence after the Court declined to block the Texas Heartbeat Act from being enforced and decided some technical matters concerning how it could be challenged in Whole Woman's Health v.
 Jackson.

 In 2021, both the House Judiciary Committee and its Senate counterpart held its first hearings on the practice in February and September respectively.

+Coinciding with other attempts to reform the Supreme Court, Senate Democrats introduced legislation in 2024 aiming to require the Court to provide written explanations of its decision and disclose how the Justices voted.

+According to a survey conducted by the New York Times of 65 sitting judges, 47 disagreed that the U.S. Supreme Court had made appropriate use of the shadow docket since the onset of the second Donald Trump administration.
+Only 12 judges said the shadow docket had been used appropriately.

+Second Trump presidency

+The court has granted applications for stay in the following cases: